avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

             key1 = foo
             key2 = bar

-While combining, the parser forms names for each outcome based on prepending each variant onto a list.
+While combining variant sets, the parser creates names for each combination prepending each variant to a list.
 In other words, the first variant name parsed will appear as the right most name component.
-These names can become quite long, and since they contain keys to distinguishing between results, a 'short-name' key is also used.
+This list may be represented with a string with the '.' character between each component name.
 For example, running ``cartesian_config.py`` against the content above produces the following combinations and names::